-The Belgian conductor Dirk Vermeulen enjoys an international reputation, due to his remarkable performances of eighteenth century and early romantic music.
-However, he is equally at home in early, baroque and contemporary music, having commissioned and performed many new works.
+Belgian conductor Dirk Vermeulen is internationally renowned for his interpretation of classical and early romantic music.
+He is equally at home in early, baroque, and contemporary music, having commissioned and performed many new works.

-After studying violin and music theory at the Royal Conservatory of Brussels and at the Queen Elisabeth Music Chapel, he started a brilliant solo career.
-He was also, for several years, concertmaster of the Royal Philharmonic Orchestra of Flanders.
+He studied violin and music theory at the Royal Conservatory of Brussels and at the Queen Elisabeth Music Chapel and was concertmaster of the Royal Philharmonic Orchestra of Flanders.

-In 1985 he decided to devote himself to conducting.
-In 1991, he founded the chamber orchestra Prima La Musica, which was soon considered one of the leading Belgian ensembles.
-Dirk Vermeulen has been championed by Frans Brüggen, who invited him a number of times to conduct the Orchestra of the Eighteenth Century.
+In 1991, he founded Prima La Musica which soon became one of the leading Belgian ensembles.
+Dirk Vermeulen has been championed by Frans Brüggen, who invited him to conduct several times the Orchestra of the Eighteenth Century.

-Besides conducting the major Belgian orchestras, Dirk Vermeulen has appeared as a guest conductor with orchestras in Austria, France, Germany, Holland, Iceland, Israel, Norway, Poland, Portugal, Russia, Spain and Switzerland.
-He has performed in famous concert halls such as Concertgebouw Amsterdam, De Doelen Rotterdam, Musikverein Vienna, Palais des Beaux Arts Brussels, Philharmonie Berlin, Harpa Reykjavik.
+Besides conducting major Belgian orchestras, he has appeared as a guest conductor with prominent orchestras around the globe.
+He performed in famous concert halls such as Concertgebouw Amsterdam, Musikverein Vienna, and Philharmonie Berlin.

-Forthcoming engagements include invitations by various European orchestras.
-His discography as a conductor includes over 30 CDs on EMI, Vanguard Classics, Discover, Eufoda, Et’cetera, Brilliant Classics and Tactus.
+His discography includes over 30 CDs on EMI, Vanguard Classics, Discover, Eufoda, Et’cetera, Brilliant Classics and Tactus.
 Recent recordings include Polish works Crimmean Sonnets by Stanislaw Moniuszko and Two Symphonies by Karoli Lipinski.

-From 2000 to 2017 Dirk Vermeulen was a professor of chamber music at the Royal Conservatory of Brussels
+From 2000 to 2017, he was a professor of chamber music at the Royal Conservatory of Brussels.